-Mouthwashes containing alcohol and other constituents believed to destroy bacteria and viruses are the conventional means of destroying pathogens in the mouth.
-But, they are not only inadequate disinfectants, but they carry risks of their own.
+Mouthwashes containing alcohol and other ingredients to destroy bacteria and viruses are the typical approach for destroying pathogens in the mouth.
+But the problem is they’re inadequate disinfectants Even worse, they carry risks of their own.
 The chemicals they contain can actually cause a disease state.

-Alcohol is the primary disinfecting agent in most commercial mouthwashes.
-A recent study in The Australian Dental Journal points to alcohol-containing commercial mouthwashes as a cause of oral cancer.
-The research concluded that health care professionals should not recommend them for long-term use.
+A study in The Australian Dental Journal points to alcohol-containing commercial mouthwashes as a cause of oral cancer.
+The research concluded that health-care professionals shouldn’t recommend them for long-term use.
 The author of this study, Professor McCullough of Melbourne University, says that these products are so dangerous that they should be pulled from shelves or, at least, come with a warning label.

-Alcohol is not 100% effective in controlling pathogens leaving bacteria behind to breed and mutate, damaging tissues over a period of time.
+Alcohol is not 100 percent effective in controlling pathogens, so bacteria is left behind to breed and mutate, damaging tissues over a period of time.
 The drying effect of the alcohol in commercial mouthwashes can actually cause bad breath, as well.

 These mouthwashes often contain other questionable ingredients, such as chlorhexidine, which is an irritant that can stain teeth with prolonged use.
 In addition, its effectiveness in preventing tooth decay is debatable.

-According to a recent article, a few U.K. companies were forced to recall thousands of mouthwash products after discovering that they were contaminated with aerobic mesophile, a dangerous bacteria that can cause lung infections in people with respiratory conditions or poorly functioning immune systems.
+According to onet article, a few U.K. companies were forced to recall thousands of mouthwash products after discovering that they were contaminated with aerobic mesophile, a dangerous bacteria that can cause lung infections in people with respiratory conditions or poorly functioning immune systems.

 Similar incidents have occurred in the U.S., such as the 2005 Food and Drug Administration’s recall of mouthwashes infected with Burkholderia cepacia (B. cepacia), another bacteria that causes respiratory illness.

-It also eliminates the causes of halitosis.
+It also eliminates the causes of halitosis, or bad breath.
 And it disables the ability of potentially dangerous viruses in the mouth to replicate before they have a chance to spread to other organs.
 What’s more, according to many researchers it has an overall positive effect on the immune system, leading to a healthier heart and a healthier body.

 Dr. Robert O. Becker, M.D., author of the bestselling books The Body Electric and Cross Currents, demonstrated in studies conducted at Syracuse Medical University that small amounts of silver in the human body were extremely beneficial to the immune system.
-He discovered that people with excessively low levels of silver have more frequent colds and other infections, whereas people with adequate silver levels tended to have less frequent colds and infections, and when they do get sick, the illness is very often of a much shorter duration.
+He found that people with very low levels of silver have more frequent colds and other infections, but folks with adequate silver levels tended to have less frequent colds and infections, and when they did get sick the illness was very often of a much shorter duration.

-What this means is that using colloidal silver as part and parcel of your daily oral health care regimen can have many other very positive beneficial effects on your entire body.
+In other words using colloidal silver as part a of your daily dental health routine can have many other very positive beneficial effects on your entire body.

 For the health of your mouth and your heart, continue the dentist recommended practice of brushing your teeth twice daily and flossing or using an oral irrigator once a day.
 And see your dentist for a cleaning twice annually.

 But, instead of commercial mouthwashes, consider using colloidal silver instead.
-Taken as directed on the bottle or by experienced health care practitioners, it is non-toxic, safe for your teeth and gums and it thoroughly destroys all kinds of destructive pathogens.
+Taken as directed on the bottle or by experienced health care practitioners, it’s non-toxic, safe for your teeth and gums and it thoroughly destroys all kinds of destructive pathogens.

-In short, colloidal silver is the saner, safer and cheaper alternative to potentially dangerous commercial mouthwashes.
+In short, colloidal silver is the safer and cheaper alternative to potentially dangerous commercial mouthwashes.

-Hold colloidal silver in your mouth for 30 to 60 seconds before swallowing.
+To use colloidal silver as a mouthwash hold it in your mouth for 30 to 60 seconds before swallowing.
 You can swish it around gently, or just hold it over a problem area, such as a sore tooth or inflamed gums.
 This allows time for the dentin as well as the surrounding tissues to absorb it.

-In order to maintain oral and bodily health, experienced users suggest a maintenance dosage of 1 to 3 tsp. of 10-15 ppm of colloidal silver once or twice per day.
+In order to maintain overall oral and body health, experienced users suggest a maintenance dosage of 1 to 3 tsp. of 10-15 ppm of colloidal silver once or twice per day.

 In cases of injuries, infection or following surgery, many experienced colloidal silver users recommend taking up to 10 spoonfuls throughout the day for one week.
 This increased dosage should quickly destroy any destructive pathogens and speed recovery.
 For cases of mouth ulcers and sore throats, simply gargle with colloidal silver as you would a conventional mouthwash.

-Unlike dangerous allopathic drugs, colloidal silver is virtually non-toxic when used as directed, so there is no need to agonize over the exact dosage.
+Unlike dangerous allopathic drugs, colloidal silver is virtually non-toxic when used as directed, so there’s no need to agonize over the exact dosage.
 Frequent small doses may be more effective than single larger ones until healing is achieved.

 In a pinch, a simple paste made of baking soda and colloidal silver will work wonders to help brush away the daily plaque build-up.
 Just sprinkle a little bit of baking soda on a toothbrush you’ve wet with some colloidal silver.
 Or, pour a little into your palm or a small bowl and dip your wet toothbrush into it.
 Baking soda is slightly abrasive, so brush thoroughly but gently to remove soft plaque and whiten your teeth.